A new perspective on dilaton gravity at finite cutoff: A general dilaton gravity at finite cutoff

 Before concluding this section, we comment on the relationship between the finite cutoff ADM energy \eqref{adm_finite} and a possible $T\bar{T}$ interpretation.
 As already proven by \cite{Aguilar-Gutierrez:2024nst}, for a generic dilaton gravity sharing the same asymptotics as JT gravity, the finite cutoff black hole energy \eqref{adm_finite} takes exactly the form of the perturbative branch of the $T\bar T$–deformed spectrum, that solves the dimensionally reduced flow equation \eqref{flow} governing the flow of a CFT.
 More precisely, identifying the deformation parameter with the bulk cutoff via $\lambda \;=\; \frac{\varepsilon^2}{4}\,$, and using $H_0(\phi_h)=\tfrac12 W(\phi_h)$, we obtain in our conventions

 Our analysis shows that this \(T\bar{T}\)-like structure persists for general dilaton potentials with different asymptotics, provided that the more general boundary counterterm in \eqref{dila1} is included.
+We aknowledge that similar results have already been found in \cite{Aguilar-Gutierrez:2024oea} using different techniques..
 However, for dilaton gravity theories with asymptotics different from those of JT gravity, one expects a nontrivial boundary dynamics generally distinct from the Schwarzian, and the dimensional reduction of the flow equation inherited from the standard AdS\(_3\)/CFT\(_2\) framework should no longer hold.
 A more precise characterization of this persisting \(T\bar{T}\)-like structure in such general settings therefore remains an interesting open problem.